basarat/typescript-book/docs/why-typescript.md

 ## The TypeScript type system

+### Why Types?
+* Increase you agility when doing refactorings
+* Types are one of the best forms of documentation you can have. *The function signature is a theorem and the function body is the proof*.

 ### Your JavaScript is TypeScript
 TypeScript provides compile time Type safety for your JavaScript code.
 This is no surprise given its name.
 The great thing is that the types are completely optional.
 Your JavaScript code `.js` file can be renamed to a `.ts` file and TypeScript will still give you back valid `.js` equivalent to the original JavaScript file.
 TypeScript is *intentionally* and strictly a superset of JavaScript with optional Type checking.